sous-chefs/memcached/README.md

 ## Usage

 This cookbook can be used to to setup a single memcached instance running under the system's init provider by including `memcached::default` on your runlist.
 The above documented attributes can be used to control the configuration of that service.

 The cookbook can also within other cookbooks in your infrastructure with the `memcached_instance` custom resource.
 See the documentation below for the usage and examples of that custom resource.

 ## Custom Resources

 ### instance

-Adds or removes an instance of memcached running under the runit supervisor.
+Adds or removes an instance of memcached running under the system's native init system (sys-v, upstart, or systemd).
+For backwards compatibility there is also a runit provider that can be used if desired.

 #### Actions